-Jonathan Woodson, MD, the son of a WWII veteran, was born and raised with a deep sense of service.
-He has been deployed to combat zones three times, serves his country today as an Army Reservist, and serves veterans as a board member of the Wounded Warrior Project.
-He also cares deeply about racial equality and the rights of his fellow servicemen and women to have an equal opportunity in serving our country.
+Jonathan Woodson, MD, and the son of a WWII veteran, was born and raised with a deep sense of service.
+He has served his country in a variety of capacities including while deployed to three combat zones; today as an Army Reservist; as an active board member of the Wounded Warrior Project; and his advocacy for racial equality.
+He is outspoken that his fellow servicemen and women should have the same opportunities to serve our country, regardless of race.

-A medical doctor and educator, he is the Larz Anderson Professor in Management and Professor of the Practice at the Boston University Questrom School of Business, Professor of Surgery at Boston University School of Medicine, and Professor of Health Law, Policy, and Management at the Boston University School of Public Health.
+A medical doctor and educator, he is the Larz Anderson Professor in Management and Professor of the Practice at the Boston University Questrom School of Business.
+He also holds joint appointments as Professor of Surgery at the Boston University School of Medicine, and Professor of Health Law, Policy, and Management at the Boston University School of Public Health.

 And as an Army Reservist, he is currently the Deputy Commander 3rd Medical Command in Atlanta and holds the rank of brigadier general.

-“An interesting part of my connection and willingness to serve had to do with my father and uncles, and the important issues they served in World War II in a segregated Army,” he tells Veterans Advantage in an exclusive interview.
+“An interesting part of my connection and willingness to serve had to do with my father and uncles, and the important issues that came up while they served in an segregated Army in World War II ,” he tells Veterans Advantage in an exclusive interview.

 “It is, of course, day and night,” he adds, comparing how race is handled in today’s military. ”But some of the evolution of that is very telling for where we should always be going as a country and military service.”